junzis/pyModeS/docs/migration.md

 ## CLI rename: `modeslive` → `modes live`

-pyModeS 2.x shipped a single console script called `modeslive`. pymodes 3 replaces it with a new `modes` command that has subcommands:
+pyModeS 2.x shipped a single console script called `modeslive`. pyModeS 3 replaces it with a new `modes` command that has subcommands:

 ```sh
 # v2